ctlaltdieliet/mattermost-hackathon2020/README.md

 There is a lot of attention how to work remotely in a productive way.
 But humans are not robots yet, We are still social animals. ;) With this project teams can make some fun and get to know each other better.
-You can have races with the rover and even start a competition.
+You can have races with one or multiple rover sand even start a competition.
 Or you let it drive through empty workspace from your team.
 Or you can organise your own internal hacakthon on modifying the rover.
+Or you can use it in STEM-education

 ## Video
 [![Video](http://img.youtube.com/vi/1a9z1G-1u7s/1.jpg)](http://www.youtube.com/watch?v=1a9z1G-1u7s "Video")